-Up to 30% of the fund's assets may be held in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment.
+Up to 40% of the fund's assets may be invested in money market instruments and bank balances, respectively.

-The fund may not invest in contingent convertibles
+The fund may not invest in contingent convertibles.

 Consideration of EU criteria for environmentally sustainable economic activities as defined by Regulation (EU) 2020/852 on the establishment of a framework to facilitate sustainable investment (Taxonomy Regulation)